pmndrs/gltfjsx/readme.md

 }
 ```

-This component is async and must be wrapped into `<Suspense>` for fallbacks and, optionally, error-boundaries:
+This component is async and must be wrapped into `<Suspense>` for fallbacks:

 ```jsx
 import React, { Suspense } from 'react'